CryptoSingh1337/serpent-clash/README.md

 # Serpent Clash
 Serpent Clash is a fast-paced, real-time multiplayer snake game where players compete to outmaneuver and outgrow their opponents.
-Players control serpentine avatars, navigating a dynamic battlefield while dodging opponents and obstacles.
+Players control serpentine avatars, navigating a dynamic battlefield while dodging opponents.
 The game leverages modern WebSocket communication for smooth, real-time player interaction and incorporates client-side prediction to ensure responsive gameplay even in high-latency situations.

 The game is built with a combination of Vue.js for the client-side and Go for the backend, following an authoritative server model to ensure fairness and consistency in gameplay.
 With real-time movement tracking and competitive elements, Serpent Clash challenges players' reflexes and strategic thinking as they slither to the top of the leaderboard.